Digital-Physics/RSA_math/README.md

-This code implements modular arithmetic related to the RSA cryptography method.
+This code implements modular arithmetic related to the R.S.A. cryptography method.
 RSA is an asymmetric public-&-private key encryption system used for secure communication and authentication.